-Ho Chi Minh City Population 2018
+Ho Chi Minh City Population 2019

 Vietnam is a large country with a population of almost 93 million people.
 The biggest city is Ho Chi Minh City, which locally also goes by the name of Saigon.
 The name is derived from the previous name of the city when it was part of the French colony of Cochin-China before the reunification of north and south Vietnam.

 The current population of Ho Chi Minh City is difficult to determine as the most recent census was performed in 2009.
 According to that census, the population of Ho Chi Minh City stood at 7,521,130 people.
-The population density states that there are 9,294 people for every square mile within the city.
+2017 estimates from the General Statistics offices give a number closer to 8,444,600 - showing the continued growth of the city.
 The only city to come close to the overall population of Ho Chi Minh city is the capital of Vietnam, Hanoi, which has a population of 6.4 million and a population density of 5,000 per square mile.
 The total population of Ho Chi Minh city accounts for 8.34% of all inhabitants of Vietnam.

 The cities with the lowest unemployment rates tend to have better opportunities for residents as well as those looking to move into the city.
 The whole of Vietnam has proven to be resilient in this respect.
 80% of people laid off in the country have already found jobs before the layoff takes effect.
 The unemployment rating in Ho Chi Minh City is currently 5.45%, which is remarkably low compared to other cities throughout the world that maintain a much higher rating, sometimes into double digits.

 A number of cities throughout the world maintain a network of tunnels beneath the city.
-Ho Chi Minh City has a well-developed infrastructure of tunnels beneath the city that were used during the various wars to transport soldiers and goods safely.
+Ho Chi Minh City is one of these cities, and has a well-developed infrastructure of tunnels beneath the city that were used during the various wars to transport soldiers and goods safely.
 There are some parts of the tunnel system that have since fallen into disrepair, but much of it remains intact.
 Visitors to the city often take tours into the tunnels where they learn about the conditions during the war.
 Some even allow guests to sample life through a traditional meal that would have been eaten by soldiers in the tunnels.